bringyourownideas/silverstripe-maintenance/README.md

 ## Usage

 In the admin section of your SilverStripe website you should see a Maintenance section now.
 Click on this to view the items.

+## Future ideas/development

+* notifications of security issues/updates
+* integration into CD tools and/or deploynaut